warmist/scripts/docs/fix/dry-buckets.rst

 use, such as making lye.
 This tool finds those discarded buckets and removes the water from them.

-This tool can also be used to remote water (muddy or not) that is blocking well operations.
+This tool also fixes over-full buckets that are blocking well operations.

 Usage
 -----